 What it does

-Parrot is a language learning app designed to teach Spanish through immersion in real-world video content.
-Instead of traditional drills, users watch short clips from shows, vlogs, and TikTok-style videos.
-The app's core mechanic is its interactive subtitle system, which allows users to tap on any word or phrase to get an instant translation and save it to a personal dictionary for later review.
+Parrot is a language learning app designed to teach Spanish using authentic video content.
+Instead of traditional textbook exercises, it immerses users in short clips, from cartoons to real-life conversations.
+The app's core feature is its interactive subtitle system, which allows users to tap any word for an instant translation and save it to a personal vocabulary list.
+This is complemented by various exercises like speaking practice, matching games, and sentence building to reinforce learning.

 Where it shines